-DOSING: For mild to moderate pain, an initial dose of 1000 mg followed by 500 mg every 12 hours is recommended for most patients.
+For mild to moderate pain, an initial dose of 500 to 1000 mg followed by 250 to 500 mg every 12 hours is recommended for most patients.
 For osteoarthritis and rheumatoid arthritis, the suggested dosage range is 250 mg to 500 mg twice daily.
 The maximum dose is 1.5 g/day.
 Tablets should be swallowed whole, not chewed.
 Dosing under the age of 12 has not been determined.

-DRUG INTERACTIONS: Concomitant use of NSAIDs with angiotensin-converting enzyme (ACE) inhibitors such as enalapril (Vasotec) or angiotensin II receptor antagonists such as irbesartan (Avapro) may reduce the blood pressure response to the antihypertensive agent since prostaglandins are important in controlling blood pressure.
+Concomitant use of NSAIDs with angiotensin-converting enzyme (ACE) inhibitors such as enalapril (Vasotec) or angiotensin II receptor antagonists (ARBs) such as irbesartan (Avapro) may reduce the blood pressure response to the antihypertensive agent since prostaglandins are important in controlling blood pressure.

-Diflunisal may increase the blood levels of lithium (Eskalith) by reducing the excretion of lithium by the kidneys.
+Diflunisal may increase the blood levels of lithium (Eskalith, Lithobid) by reducing the excretion of lithium by the kidneys.
 Increased levels of lithium may lead to lithium toxicity.

 When diflunisal is used in combination with methotrexate (Rheumatrex, Trexall), the blood levels of methotrexate may increase, presumably because the elimination from the body is reduced.
 This may lead to more methotrexate related side effects.